yeslogic/prince-docs/docs/javascript.md

 Two further sample applications of the box tracking API can be seen in the [Changebars](//www.princexml.com/forum/topic/3516/changebars) example, and in [Detecting Overflow](//www.princexml.com/forum/topic/3603/detecting-overflow).

+### Compatibility

+Unfortunately many JavaScript libraries are not developed with printed media in mind, and occasionally little adjustments need to be done to have them smoothly run in Prince.

+Prince maintains a useful library of [JavaScript helper scripts](https://github.com/yeslogic/prince-scripts) to ease the task of running libraries such as ABCjs, Highcharts, or MathJax.

 ### Unsupported DOM Methods

 The following DOM methods are not supported in Prince: